anttonalberdi/completer/README.md

 library(completer)
 ```

-### Prepare reference data
+### Download reference data

-Preparation of reference data entails generating some major one-time calculations to speed up future analyses.
-This step requires a few minutes and large amounts of memory, so be patient.
+**CompleteR** relies on some pre-computed data for rapidly imputing functions to incomplete genomes.
+The function `setup_completer()` automatically download the reference data (493 MBs) from a repository and loads it to the working environment.

 ```r
 setup_completer()